-When I am travelling on my own I prefer to take pictures early in the morning.
-At sunrise there are little people on the streets, the sky has a very nice colour and the light is soft.
+When I am traveling on my own I prefer to take pictures early in the morning.
+At sunrise there are little people on the streets, the sky has a very nice color and the light is soft.
 In other words: the perfect photography conditions!

 Pro Tip ➳ The Best Instagram Spots In Porto